-A DEA number is assigned by the US Drug Enforcement Administration to any health care provider, including physicians, optometrists, dentists, veterinarians, physician assistants, and nurse practitioners.
-This number allows these providers to write prescriptions for controlled substances; it is also a way for the DEA to track who is prescribing what.
+A DEA number is assigned by the Drug Enforcement Administration to many types of healthcare providers, including physicians, optometrists, dentists, veterinarians, physician assistants, and nurse practitioners.
+The DEA number allows providers to write prescriptions for controlled substances; it is also a way for the DEA to track provider prescriptions and monitor potential fraud and abuse.

-The US Drug Enforcement Administration (DEA) maintains the Controlled Substance Act Database as part of an ongoing effort to carefully regulate and monitor controlled substance prescriptions.
-Here’s more about the history of the DEA, the importance of the DEA number, and how Verisys uses this data to protect patients and health care organizations from fraud and abuse.
+The Drug Enforcement Administration (DEA) maintains the Controlled Substance Act Database as part of an ongoing effort to carefully regulate and monitor controlled substance prescriptions.
+Here’s more about the history of the DEA, the importance of the DEA number, and how Verisys uses this data to protect patients and healthcare organizations from fraud and abuse.

 The Creation of the DEA

 The DEA was founded in 1973 as a part of President Nixon’s War on Drugs initiative.
-Before the DEA, various enforcement and intelligence agencies were primarily responsible for discovering and prosecuting drug-related crimes.
-The DEA was created in an effort to consolidate their work and have one primary source for investigation and prosecution.
+Before the DEA, various enforcement and intelligence agencies were responsible for discovering and prosecuting drug-related crimes.
+The DEA was created to consolidate their work and establish one primary source for investigation and prosecution.

-Today, the primary mission of the DEA is to enforce the controlled substances laws and regulations of the US.
-Under the DEA, several campaigns such as Nancy Reagan’s “Just Say No” campaign and the Red Ribbon Week campaign were championed by the DEA.
+Today, the primary mission of the DEA is to enforce the controlled substances laws and regulations of the United States.
+The DEA championed several campaigns such as Nancy Reagan’s “Just Say No” campaign and Red Ribbon Week.

-After Congress passed the Controlled Substances Act (CSA) in 2001, all existing regulated drugs were categorized into five different categories called schedules.
-The CSA also provided frameworks for new drugs to be added and created the registration system for practitioners that is in use today.
+After Congress passed the Controlled Substances Act (CSA) in 2001, all existing regulated drugs were divided into five categories called schedules.
+The CSA also provided frameworks for new drugs to be added to the schedules and created the registration system for practitioners that is in use today.

 DEA numbers allow providers to write prescriptions for controlled substances including opioids, morphine, and steroids.
-This number allows the DEA to track who is prescribing controlled substances and in what quantities to carefully regulate and monitor them.
+DEA numbers allow the DEA to monitor who is prescribing controlled substances and the quantities prescribed.

-DEA numbers are not random and follow a very specific format — 2 letters, 6 numbers, and 1 check digit — that can tell you who is prescribing medication, and it acts as a verification of the validity of the number.
+DEA numbers follow a specific format — two letters, six numbers, and one check digit — that verifies the number’s validity and reveals the prescriber.
 Here’s the formula:

 - The first letter is a code identifying the type of registrant.
 This includes hospitals, physicians or practitioners, researchers, manufacturers, and others.